top of page

 The word "gospel" means "good news."

-The Good News is the message that God offers forgiveness and salvation through the life, death, and resurrection of Jesus Christ.
+Jesus brought the message of Good News, stating that God offers forgiveness and salvation through the life, death, and resurrection of Jesus Christ.

 8. Which group of Bible books used Koine Greek in their writing?